berachain/beacon-kit/runtime/abci/README.md

-# abci
+# ABCI

+This package contains the ABCI implementation for the beacon-kit chain.

+* `preblock`: This package contains the pre-block handlers for the beacon-kit chain.
-* `beacon` - Provides the storage backend for the beacon chain state.
+* `proposal`: This package contains the proposal handlers for the beacon-kit chain.